alf-p-steinbach/Basic-programming-tutorials-using-C-/linked_lists/linked_lists_tutorial.md

     }
 ~~~

-This approach/design might be described as *modification based*, as opposed to the *expression based* user code that returning a pointer as function result, allows.
-The standard library is for the most part a modification based design, which might indicate that modification based is good.
-However, that has to do with history.
-With C++98 and C++03 efficient expression based designs could be horribly complicated (check out e.g. [Andrei Alexandrescu’s Mojo article](https://www.drdobbs.com/move-constructors/184403855)) while modification based designs could always, and can still always, Do The Job™ in a reasonably simple way.
-But with the move semantics introduced in C++11, not to mention the guaranteed RVO optimization of C++17, the ideal of expression based has become practical.
+This approach/design might be described as *modification based*, as opposed to the more clean *expression based* user code that returning a pointer as function result, allows.
+With C++98 and C++03 efficient expression based designs for “large” function results could be horribly complicated.
+For example, check out e.g. [Andrei Alexandrescu’s Mojo article](https://www.drdobbs.com/move-constructors/184403855).
+But with the move semantics introduced in C++11, not to mention the guaranteed RVO optimization of C++17, the ideal of expression based has become practical, and our fourth and fifth possible designs are expresison based.

+---

+Exception handling provides a separation of **normal case** code, such as a sequence of clean function calls accomplishing the main goal, and **failure case** code.
+Since the search function will possibly most often fail to find any node it’s a bit of stretch to define that as an exceptional “failure”, but doing so — the fourth approach — yields that desirable separation.
+In order to provide a message that can aid in debugging the exception should better be a `std::runtime_error` or derived class:

 ---